AskerNC/projects-2021-stressfaktoren/dataproject/README.md

 Group name: Stressfaktoren

-Group members:
--Frederik Holland Wiese
--Nicolaj Ellemose Petersen
+Group members: Frederik Holland Wiese & Nicolaj Ellemose Petersen

 Our data analysis project examines data about wages in Denmark for different regions and age groups in the time span 1992-2019.